LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_make_1.rst

    logtalk_make(Target)

 Runs a make target.
-Fails of the target is not valid.
+Prints a warning message and fails when the target is not valid.

 Allows reloading all Logtalk source files that have been modified since last loaded when called with the target ``all``, deleting all